Best Prosumer Espresso Machine (2022 Reviews)

 Measure Twice, Buy Once

-Compared with average domestic espresso machines, prosumer espresso machines tend to be larger than you expect.
+Compared with average domestic espresso machines, prosumer espresso machines tend to be larger than you expect, with the exception of the Decent Espresso DE+1 Pro, which is in a different league itself.
 So measure your space carefully before choosing a model.

 If you’re short on space, look for a machine with a heat exchange boiler instead of dual boilers, and a vibratory pump rather than a rotary.

 Another size consideration is the clearance between the group head and drip tray.
 If you like larger drinks, this can be a crucial factor that is often overlooked.
 If you only drink straight espresso shots, then you don’t need to worry about it.

 Steady boiler temperature is great, but a well-designed grouphead is vital for maintaining ideal water temperature while pulling the espresso shot — arguably the most important part of the whole process (8).